A Guide To Porto’s Famous Bookstore Livraria Lello: Best Time To Go & Tips

 By taking the last slot and hanging around after closing (I was queuing to buy a book for ages), most other people in the bookshop had already left.

-โฐ For the best time to visit Livraria Lello without the crowds, here is what I would suggest โ
+⏰ To beat the crowds, here is what I would suggest –

 This will allow you a few precious minutes before the general crowds.